Using Technology to Bridge the Value Gap in Private Schools

 The potential for technology as the bridge to that gap starts with the fact that it is already improving parent engagement.
 63% of parents said that technology allowed them to be more engaged in their children’s day-to-day experience.

 In addition, the study identified various technology applications that are central to the parent experience but where satisfaction could be better.
-Improving schools’ performance in those areas could bring parents’ perceptions of value closer to their levels of satisfaction.
+Improving schools’ performance in those areas of enrollment management could bring parents’ perceptions of value closer to their levels of satisfaction.

 It’s no surprise that parents want easily accessible information about their children – test results, assignments, upcoming programs.
 In fact, parents identified a parent portal as the most important aspect of technology when selecting a K–12 school.
 In addition, almost half (49%) of parents said they want “immediate access to grades and progress on assignments,” while 43% of parents want weekly updates on academic progress.
 Together, that’s 92% of parents that want the type of information that practically can only be delivered through a parent portal.